ece362-purdue/proton-labs/lab2-interrupts/README.md

 1. Add the `keypad_isr` function as the ISR to execute when an interrupt occurs on GPIO pins 2 through 5.
 This way, when a particular column pin is driven and a button is pressed, the row pin will be pulled high, calling this ISR.
 You'll want to use the `gpio_add_raw_irq_handler_masked` function to do it for all four pins at once.

+2. Acknowledge **spurious interrupts** by reading the interrupt status register for the row pins and clearing any pending interrupts.
+Find the function that does this for specific GPIO pins, dive into it to identify the register being modified, and modify the register yourself within the `init_keypad_irq` function.

-2. Enable the interrupt for GPIO pins 2 through 5 using `gpio_set_irq_enabled` on a rising edge trigger.
-Unfortunately, there's no "mask" function (that we could find) to enable all four pins at once, so you might want to utilize a loop or just call the function four times.
+3. Enable the interrupt for GPIO pins 2 through 5 using `gpio_set_irq_enabled` on a rising edge trigger, but **do not use this function directly**.
+You'll need to dive into it to understand how it works, and then copy the register-level code.
+We strongly encourage you to use a loop, with the counter variable indexing into the various registers.
+    - A hint for the next step: take note of, and add, the code that chooses a register based on what processor core you are using.
+This is important for ensuring the correct processor core is notified when an interrupt occurs!

 To implement the ISR, we need to keep in mind that `keypad_isr` could get called for any button press (and row pin going high), so we need to know two things to figure out what button was just pressed: